-In this post, we show that there are four primary types of innovation for existing companies, as presented by the Harvard Business Review article “You need an Innovation Strategy,” Gary P. Pisano in 2015.
+Throughout this post, we show that there are four primary types of innovation for existing companies, as presented in the Harvard Business Review article “You need an Innovation Strategy,” by Gary P. Pisano in 2015.
 The four types are described by whether they feature a business model innovation or technical competency innovation.
 Then we share three suggestions for existing companies who want to innovate.

 The Innovation Landscape

 Routine or incremental innovation leverages existing technical competencies and business model structures with product enhancements.
 Many large, successful companies attempt to benefit from incremental innovation forever.
 This often works, until one day a competitor uses one of the other three innovation types.

 Radical innovation comes from investment in technology and R&D. For example, a new drug that has far superior benefits to what is currently on the market.
 Some new products outperform the current products so much that they take over the market.
 Think of what CDs and DVDs did to the cassette tape market and what digital media did to physical media of any kind. . .

 Disruptive innovation leverages a new business model, or way of generating revenue from customers, for the company to earn market share.
 This new business model often challenges or disrupts the business model used by the current market leaders in the space.

 Architectural innovation uses new technology in a new type of business model for the market.
 This is the most complex innovation but provides for a significant competitive advantage when successful.